RealKareemAnees/Ultimate-Design-Patterns/Readme.md

 # Prototype Pattern

 The **Prototype Pattern** allows you to create new objects by copying an existing object (a prototype) instead of creating new instances from scratch.
-This is useful when object creation is expensive or complex.
+This is useful when object creation is expensive or complex (e.g., database queries for initialization).

+Pros: Faster than new; hides complexity.
+Cons: Deep cloning can be tricky.
+When to use: In games for cloning enemies or in configs.
+Real-world analogy: Photocopying a document instead of rewriting it.

 ## Example